-The term paper has two different due dates.
-The first deadline for the term paper, 19 November 2019, is for students who would wish to receive their graded paper on the last day of class.
-The second deadline, 26 November 2019, is for those students who do not need to know their paper grade on the last day of class.
-The paper will be twelve to fifteen pages (12 point print, double spaced, one-inch margins) in length and will be on a topic of the student's choosing.
+The term paper, due 3 April 2019 in class, will be twelve to fifteen pages (12 point print, double spaced, one-inch margins) in length and will be on a topic of the student's choosing.
 For this paper you are to use at least five sources, only two of which may be from the books used in this course.
 The remaining two sources must be from scholarly books or periodicals.
 The term paper is to have essay structure.
 (I am assuming that by this point in your undergraduate education you know what an essay is and how to write and structure one.)
 If you would like, you may discuss your term paper topic with me during office hours.

-The final examination, to be held during the last hour of the last day of class (3 December 2019), will be comprehensive and will be drawn from assigned readings, material covered in class, and class discussions.
+The final examination, to be held during the last hour of the last day of class (10 April 2019), will be comprehensive and will be drawn from assigned readings, material covered in class, and class discussions.
 It will be scored as one of the twelve quizzes in the course.